gortonator/bsds-6650/README.md

 Without warning, you'll lose 5% of your final grade each day overdue.

 **Missed Quizzes**
-Quizzes are held in class and last approximately 30 minutes.
+Quizzes last approximately 45 minutes.
 If you are not able to attend and take the quiz at the same time as others, _you must let me know_ in advance.
 Failure to do this will result in a zero for the quiz you miss.

 **Do your own work**
 You know the rules.
 Helping each other out is fine, but design and build your own system.
 Any unwarrented collaboration will result in a zero grade for the assignment.

-**Come to class**
-In person or virtually.
-Most classes contain a lab exercise that builds on the lecture materials and supports the assignments.
-These are great opportunities to work on problems that deepen and broaden your knowledge.